munirmah/Resume-Generator/README.md

 ## Contributing

 Contributions are welcome!
-Feel free to open issues or submit pull requests.
+You are welcome to open issues or submit pull requests.

 ## License

 This project is licensed under the MIT License.